 Yes, with an “s” more than one. 🙂 I’m just hoping I can find enough good pictures to state my case.
 (The ones I have so far are pretty old.
 They should give you a pretty good idea of what it looked like, I hope.)

 You really can make a kitchen look worlds better with a can of paint and a little updating.
+While certain kitchens are better off having an entire Kitchen Remodel Denver, a lot of them can be made to look extra beautiful without much work at all.
 When we moved into the house, the kitchen was beige sponge painted (not necessarily well either) and the previous owner had apples nailed to the wall so there were lots of holes left.
 It was a very suburban country kitchen.
 Ummm, not us at all.
 It also had oak cabinets.
 Now, oak can be lovely and many people love it.
 We don’t.
 I find it to be heavy, masculine, and dated.
 First thing we did was replace the stainless sink with a black granite one, paint the walls, and then just lived with that for a while.

 A few years later we came across this cool “tin ceiling” tiles at the “Orange” Home Improvement Store.
 They are plastic so easy to cut, mount with double sided tape or caulk and look cool.
 There is matching plastic trim pieces to finish it off too.
 It inspired us to do a few other things and we painted the cabinets and after talking to a decorator friend about this paper bag floor she heard about, decided to do it on the countertops.
 THe price was pretty good too- (they’re $20 when I checked today) and are 18 x 24 so they cover a lot of real estate.
 We installed them with the double sided tape, thinking that would be easier.
 I honestly think the caulk would have been a more simple route.
 The tape has no “play” you can’t slide it around to get it in the right place, once you stick it, that is where it is, unless you re-tape, etc.